Grading the Washington Commanders 53-Man Roster by Position Group

 Grade: B

 Tress Way is one of the best punters in the NFL.
-Sly is an average kicker who goes through stretches of inconsistency.
+Slye is an average kicker who goes through stretches of inconsistency.
 Cheeseman is reliable.

 Overall Grade: B-